 Department Faculty - hold the primary responsibility of meeting the intended program outcomes pursuant to the institutions accreditation standards.
 Further, faculty are responsible for the evaluation of student outcomes that include the faculty, student, and preceptor, as well as the experience and setting of the clinical rotation.
 In addition, department faculty must ensure that the student acquires the content and competencies, which include those delineated in the AACN Essentials of Baccalaureate Education for Professional Nursing Practice (2008) and the AACN Essentials of Master's Education in Nursing (2011).

 Department faculty will need to clearly communicate to the Clinical Preceptor the level, the intended clinical progression, and outcome objectives for the clinical rotation of the student during each clinical rotation experience thus affording the student meaningful clinical experiences that will develop the students' comfort in practice and clinical competency.
 Furthermore, the responsibility of the faculty includes the oversight of the design, implementation, and evaluation of clinical practice experiences that are aligned to student and program outcomes.
-Regular communication with the Clinical Preceptor is pivotal to ensure the curriculum is being effectively delivered and student outcomes are negative.
+Regular communication with the Clinical Preceptor is pivotal to ensure the curriculum is being effectively delivered and student outcomes are not student and student outcomes are not student outcomes are not student outcomes are not student outcomes.